-Level of found non-conformity Status closing meeting Corrective actions Report Certificate Major non-conformity at initial audit Unable to recommend certification Send in action plan within 4 weeks of receiving preliminarily report: major NC's shall be addressed in it.
+Level of found non-conformity Status closing meeting Corrective actions Report Certificate C-ranking on a Critical Unable to recommend certification Auditee has to take corrective actions and a new audit is required to verify compliance Report confirms status Cannot be issued B-ranking on a Critical Recommended to certification provided an acceptable corrective action plan & evidence is received Send in corrective action plan and objective evidence within 4 weeks of receiving preliminary report: major NC's shall be addressed in it The report including a corrective action plan confirms the status.
+Can only be issued in case the corrective action plan and objective evidence show solving of NC.
+In case corrective action plan and evidence are not adequate, certificate is not issued Major non-conformity at initial audit Unable to recommend certification Send in corrective action plan within 4 weeks of receiving preliminarily report: major NC's shall be addressed in it.
 A follow-up will take place within 6 months Report including corrective action plan confirms status Cannot be issued.
 Certificate of approval can only be awarded after satisfactory evidence during a follow-up audit that NC has been eliminated.
-Major non-conformity at repeat audit Recommended to certification provided an acceptable corrective action plan & evidence is received Send in corrective action plan and objective evidence within 4 weeks of receiving preliminary report: major NC's shall be addressed in it Report including corrective action plan confirms status Can only be issued in case the corrective action plan and objective evidence show solving of NC.
+Major non- conformity at repeat audit Recommended to certification provided an acceptable corrective action plan & objective evidence is received Send in corrective action plan and objective evidence within 4 weeks of receiving preliminary report: major NC's shall be addressed in it Report including corrective action plan confirms status Can only be issued in case the corrective action plan and objective evidence show solving of NC.
 If case action plan and evidence are not adequate, certificate is not issued Minor non-conformity Recommended to certification provided an acceptable corrective action plan & evidence is received Send in corrective action plan and objective evidence within 4 weeks of receiving preliminary report: minor NC's shall be addressed in it Report including corrective action plan confirms status Can only be issued in case the corrective action plan and objective evidence show solving of NC.
-If case corrective action plan and evidence are not adequate, certificate is not issued
+In case corrective action plan and evidence are not adequate, certificate is not issued